DAF Trucks: Car business

 The first passenger car, the DAF 600, was presented to the public in February 1958.
 It featured unitary steel construction, with a front mounted, air cooled two cylinder boxer engine driving the rear wheels through a centrifugal clutch and the Variomatic CVT transmission.
 The way this was constructed eliminated the need for a differential, with the drivebelts taking up the difference of speed in turns.

-This acted as a limited slip differential.
-The car had independent suspension all round, with MacPherson struts and a transverse leaf spring at the front, and a coil sprung semi trailing arm design at the rear.
+This acted as a limited-slip differential.
+The car had independent suspension all around, with MacPherson struts and a transverse leaf spring at the front, and a coil sprung semi trailing arm design at the rear.
 The first 600s rolled off the production line in the following year.
 The next model was the 750, featuring a larger 749 cc twin.

 Later, DAF produced a more luxurious type called the Daffodil, divided into three models assigned the numbers DAF 30, DAF 31 and DAF 32.
 The designation 32 was changed to 33 upon the 1966 release of the 44, a larger middle class vehicle designed by Giovanni Michelotti.

-The 44 featured a completely new design aesthetically as well as mechanically, but was of the same layout as the "A types" (the 600, 750, 30, 31, 32 and 33), with the main difference being its 850 cc two cylinder engine, and its full swingaxle rear axle design as opposed to the A type semi trailing arms.
+The 44 featured a completely new design aesthetically as well as mechanically, but was of the same layout as the "A types" (the 600, 750, 30, 31, 32 and 33), with the main difference being its 850 cc two cylinder engine, and its full swing axle rear axle design as opposed to the A type semi trailing arms.

 The 1968 DAF 55 carried a bigger water cooled 1108 cc OHV four cylinder engine derived from the Renault 8 Cleon engine.
 Its body design was altered from the 44 by a new front which accommodated the longer engine and radiator, bigger taillights, and a more plush interior.
 The front suspension was changed from a transverse leaf spring to MacPherson struts with torsion springs and an antiroll bar.